How the Iran nuclear deal dispute mechanism works

-(Reuters) - France, Britain and Germany formally triggered the dispute mechanism in Iran’s nuclear deal with world powers on Tuesday, the strongest step they have taken so far to enforce the agreement that requires Iran to curb its nuclear programme.
+(Reuters) - Iran said it could quit the global nuclear Non-Proliferation Treaty (NPT) if European countries refer it to the U.N.
+Security Council for scaling back its commitments under its 2015 nuclear pact with world powers, which the United States quit in 2018.

-The European powers said they had taken the step to avoid a crisis over nuclear proliferation being added to an escalating confrontation in the Middle East.
+France, Britain and Germany formally triggered the agreement’s dispute mechanism this month, the strongest step they have taken so far to enforce a deal under which Iran was offered sanctions relief in return for curbing its nuclear work.

-In a statement, they said they still want the deal to succeed, and were not joining a “maximum pressure” campaign against Iran by the United States, which abandoned the deal in 2018 and has reimposed sanctions.
+U.S. President Donald Trump reimposed U.S. sanctions on Iran after pulling Washington out of the pact.

 After months of announcing gradual steps to reduce compliance, Iran said on Jan.
-6 it would scrap all limits on enriching uranium, but would continue cooperating with the U.N. nuclear watchdog.
+6 it would scrap all limits on enriching uranium, saying the Europeans had failed to ensure Iran received the economic benefits promised in the deal.

-Here is how the dispute resolution process, which could take up to 65 days to play out unless extended by consensus, works:
+The dispute resolution process take up to 65 days to play out unless extended by consensus.
+Here is how it works:

-STEP ONE - If any party to the nuclear deal believes another party is not upholding their commitments they can refer the issue to a Joint Commission, whose members are Iran, Russia, China, Germany, France, Britain and the European Union.
+STEP ONE - If any party to the nuclear deal, known as the Joint Comprehensive Plan of Action (JCPoA), believes another party is not upholding their commitments they can refer the issue to a Joint Commission, whose members are Iran, Russia, China, Germany, France, Britain and the European Union.
 (The United States was a member before it withdrew from the deal.)

 The Joint Commission would then have 15 days to resolve the issue, unless it agrees by consensus to extend the time period.